 Here are a few things to consider before buying a purebred dog:

 - Have you owned that breed previously?
 If not, have you thoroughly researched the breed you wish to purchase?
 Do you know their daily exercise requirements, grooming requirements, or possible health issues related to that specific breed?

 - What do you hope to accomplish with your dog?
 Is it going to be a family companion, working dog, or both?

 Do you live in an apartment?
 Do you run frequently?
 Do you have a fenced yard or live near a dog park?
 Can you afford monthly or quarterly grooming for a dog?
 Some breeds have very specific maintenance requirements that may not coincide with your lifestyle.
+Having a fenced yard should definitely be considered if you are strongly thinking about buying a dog.
+This is because you could be at fault if your dog ends up biting someone due to it being able to easily escape from your yard.
+The person who has been bitten will have every right to contact a law firm, such as GJEL Accident Attorneys (view website here) to make a claim.
+And this is something that you don’t want to have to face.
 You need to take all of these questions into consideration before deciding on a specific breed.
 The American Kennel Club can provide some helpful information on maintenance requirements for your desired breed that can help you make an educated decision.

 What is a reputable breeder?
 A reputable breeder is someone who is knowledgable in the the breed standard for a specific breed, and they only breed healthy dogs that are good examples of the breed.
 Many breeds of dogs have health issues that are specific to that breed.
 Rottweilers should be cleared for hip dysplasia, elbow dysplasia, and hereditary eye and heart conditions before breeding.
 The health clearances aren’t incredibly expensive and they help ensure that offspring aren’t inflicted with potentially crippling, or in the case of heart conditions, life-threatening disease.